AlaskaDHSS/RFP-ARIES-AutomatedRenewals/ARIES_AUTORENEWAL_RFP.md

 ## Sec.
 3.04 Contract Term and Work Schedule

-The term of this contract will be from approximately December 15, 2021 -- September 30, 2022.
+The term of this contract will be from approximately January 3, 2021 -- October 15, 2022.
 Any potential for contract amendments that alter this term will need approval of the procurement officer, the DPA project manager, and approval by federal partners.